Delaware Route 1: Dover Air Force Base to Christiana

 DE 1 curves northwest and crosses the Duck Creek into New Castle County, where it heads through farmland with some woods.
 The road features a virtual weigh station for trucks in the northbound direction, where trucks can be weighed at highway speeds.
 The route crosses US 13 at an interchange to the north of Smyrna, with access to the Smyrna Rest Area along US 13 to the south.
-The tollway continues northwest through rural areas to the west of US 13, curving north and crossing over Sandom Branch and US 13 to briefly travel along the east side of the U.S. highway.
-The freeway crosses the Blackbird Creek prior to another bridge over US 13 to again run to the west of it as it passes to the east of the town of Townsend, crossing Herring Run along this stretch.
+The freeway continues northwest through rural areas to the west of US 13, curving north and crossing over Sandom Branch and US 13 to briefly travel along the east side of the U.S. highway.
+The route crosses the Blackbird Creek prior to another bridge over US 13 to again run to the west of it as it passes to the east of the town of Townsend, crossing Herring Run along this stretch.
 DE 1 heads north and closely follows along the west side of US 13 as it runs through more rural areas with residential development to the east.
 The freeway turns northwest away from US 13 and crosses the Appoquinimink River, passing to the northeast of a residential neighborhood before coming to a diamond interchange with DE 299, which provides access to the town of Middletown to the west and the town of Odessa and US 13 to the east.
 Past this interchange, DE 1 curves northeast and passes over US 13 again before it turns north and crosses Drawyer Creek.
 The freeway continues north a short distance to the east of US 13 past residential subdivisions as it comes to a diamond interchange with Pole Bridge Road, which heads west to intersect US 13 and the southern terminus of DE 896 in the community of Boyds Corner.
 This interchange has tolls on the northbound exit and southbound entrance.
 After this interchange, DE 1 curves northwest and crosses over US 13, turning north and reaching the Biddles Corner mainline toll plaza.